robisim74/angular-l10n/README.md

 ## Usage
-You can find a complete sample app [here](projects/angular-l10n-app), and a [live example](https://stackblitz.com/edit/angular-l10n) on StackBlitz.
+You can find a complete sample app [here](projects/angular-l10n-app)

 ### Configuration
 Create the configuration: